nhsbsa/nhsbsa-digital-playbook/src/testing/test-standards/writing-tests/test-automation.md

 - The user stories have been created, reviewed and agreed by the whole delivery team, including 3 Amigos (including testers).
 - The automation scope and approach have been included in the project Test Approach document and has been agreed by the technical and delivery leads.

 Setup your sprint or release test completion report for inclusion of results.
-See guidance on how to link test results to Jira tickets [here](https://nhsbsauk.sharepoint.com/:w:/r/sites/Digital872/_layouts/15/Doc.aspx?sourcedoc=%7B41072E2C-B389-40FC-AF5D-83C1CDD84515%7D&file=Guidance-for-Sprint-and-Release-Test-Reports.docx&action=default&mobileredirect=true).
+See guidance on how to [teslink test results to Jira tickets (DOCX, 13.2MB)](https://nhsbsauk.sharepoint.com/:w:/r/sites/Digital872/_layouts/15/Doc.aspx?sourcedoc=%7B41072E2C-B389-40FC-AF5D-83C1CDD84515%7D&file=Guidance-for-Sprint-and-Release-Test-Reports.docx&action=default&mobileredirect=true).

-#### During automation
+## During automation

 As code is not always immediately available to testers it is valid to: